pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 ***

-### 4. Modeling
+### 5. Modeling

-By executing the [main](code/main.py) you can start with the podcast generator.
-Nevertheless, in the following all classes are briefly listed and the essential explanation aspects are highlighted
+By executing the [main file](code/main.py), you can start with the podcast generator.
+Nevertheless, in the following all, classes are briefly listed and the essential explanation aspects are highlighted:

 <ins>1.
 Class: **Main()**

 - <ins>Task</ins>: Main functionality of the app.

-First part provides the design of the terminal app.
-The aim here is to make the Commandline tool more user-friendly
+The first part provides the design of the terminal app.
+The goal here is to make the commandline tool more user-friendly.

     print(text2art('''Podcast Gen''', font="small"))  # Multi-line print
     print("by Krautmacher - Ünal - Meinhold ")